 If you catch it early you need to act quickly before it spreads and gets out of hand.

 There is only one fungicide that amateur or home gardeners can use.
-It’s called Bayer Garden Lawn Disease Control and it actually does a pretty good job of killing and/or controlling the spread of Fusarium spores.
+It’s called Provanto Garden Lawn Disease Control (link below) and it actually does a pretty good job of killing and/or controlling the spread of Fusarium spores.
 Especially when caught early.

 Simply add it to a specified amount of water and apply it to your lawn using a watering can or knapsack sprayer.